Frequently Asked Questions

 Proficiency in English is an essential requirement.
-We ask for IELTS 7.0 overall, with a minimum of 6.0 in reading, writing and speaking and a 7.0 in listening.
+We ask for IELTS 7.0 overall, with a minimum of 6.0 in reading, 6.0 in writing, 6.0 in speaking and 7.0 in listening.
 We do recognise and accept other proofs of English, however these have been amended in view of Home Office regulations.
 Please check your qualifications by following this link: http://www.sheffield.ac.uk/postgraduate/info/englang

 Please note that there have been changed with the TOEFL qualifications, and these are no longer accepted by the University of Sheffield as proof of English.

 Do both of my references need to be academic?

 We would prefer both references to be academic, however if this is not possible, we would accept alternative references for example, line managers for applicants currently in non-academic posts, if these were relevant to the course.

 What happens if I graduated a long time ago and I cannot provide an academic reference?

 In this situation, we would ask for two references from recent work situations who could judge your suitability for postgraduate study.

 Your referee should be able to comment on your personality and background, your work ethic and your approach to study, ideally being able to indicate how you have been involved in relevant study or experience to the course.

 This is an important part of your application and should outline essentially why you want to study our Masters course.
 We would want to hear how your previous studies and experience would support your interest and application and how you feel studying our course would fit into your future potential plans.